ericbridgett/ELK-Project-1/README.md

 Machines within the network can only be accessed by Jumpbox.

 _Which machine did you allow to access your ELK VM?
 What was its IP address?_
--I allowed my PC to access the ELK VM and its IP is 47.132.64.144
+- I allowed my PC to access the ELK VM and its IP is 47.132.64.144

 A summary of the access policies in place can be found in the table below.